Bareilly Ki Barfi

-Bareilly Ki Barfi is a 2017 Indian Hindi-language romantic comedy-drama directed by Ashwiny Iyer Tiwari.
+Bareilly Ki Barfi is a 2017 Indian Hindi-language romantic comedy-drama film directed by Ashwiny Iyer Tiwari.
 It is based on Nicolas Barreau's novel, The Ingredients of Love.
 The film stars Ayushmann Khurrana, Kriti Sanon and Rajkummar Rao in lead roles, with Pankaj Tripathi and Seema Pahwa in supporting roles.
 It was theatrically released in India on 18 August 2017, coinciding with Independence Day weekend, and received widespread positive critical acclaim upon release, with major praise directed towards Rao's performance.
 It emerged as a commercial success at the box-office, grossing over ₹60 crore worldwide against a budget of ₹20 crore, running for more than 70 days in both India and abroad.

 At the 63rd Filmfare Awards, Bareilly Ki Barfi received 8 nominations, including Best Film and Best Supporting Actress (Pahwa), winning Best Director (Iyer Tiwari) and Best Supporting Actor (Rao).

 Plot

 Bitti Mishra, a tomboyish girl in Bareilly, runs away from home after yet another failed attempt at arranged marriage.
 While waiting for a train, she buys and reads a book, Bareilly Ki Barfi, and realises to her shock that she is Barfi, the eponymous main character.
 She returns home and decides to track down the author, mentioned on the back cover as 'Pritam Vidrohi', happy and hopeful about the fact that there exists someone who could love her the way she is.
 The bookshop owner directs her to Chirag Dubey, a young man who owns the printing press where the book was published.
 He informs her that Vidrohi does not live in town any more.
 He agrees to be a messenger for Bitti, delivering her letters to Vidrohi and bringing back his replies.

 Bitti, however, is unaware of the fact that Chirag is the book's original author, having written it five years ago after his ex-girlfriend, Babli (the Barfi of the novel) married someone else.
 'Vidrohi' is the name of a friend, used by Chirag as an alias to publish his novel.
 Since Bitti thinks herself to be Barfi, Chirag intends to find out if she is indeed like his ex-girlfriend, a coincidence that might give him a second chance at love.